JuliaDynamics/LightSumTypes.jl/README.md

 This package allows to pack multiple heterogeneous types in a single type.

-Two macros implements different strategies to create a compact representation of the types:
+Two macros implements different strategies to create a compact representation of the types: `@sum_struct_type` and `@compact_struct_type`.

-- `@sum_struct_type`  which uses as a backend [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl);
+Both works very similarly but there are some differences:

-- `@compact_struct_type` which uses as a backend [LazilyInitializedFields.jl](https://github.com/KristofferC/LazilyInitializedFields.jl);
+- `@compact_struct_type` is a bit faster;

-While `@compact_struct_type` is a bit faster, `@sum_struct_type` is more memory efficient and allows to mix mutable and immutable structs where fields belonging to different structs can also have different types, while the first macro does not.
+- `@sum_struct_type` is more memory efficient and allows to mix mutable and immutable structs where fields belonging to different structs can also have different types, it uses [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl) under the hood.

 Even if there is only a unique type defined by these macros, you can access a symbol containing the conceptual type of an instance with the function `kindof`.